 5.2.
-Elasticity capabilities used in the elasticity control process rSYBL facilitates the control through various types of elasticity capabilities, described through the model presented in Section 2, which are either exposed by IaaS providers, or by software used by the cloud service.
-Action plans are saved in a repository, and reused for learning their effects on the service behavior.
-Figure 7 shows how rSYBL facilitates the description of different complex actions which involve complex calls (right-hand side of Figure 7) for a variety of infrastructures and platforms, in order for the rSYBL common user to specify simple elasticity capabilities which hide a lot of complexity.
+Elasticity Capabilities Used in the Elasticity Control Process rSYBL facilitates the control through various types of elasticity capabilities, described through the model presented in Section 2, which are exposed either by IaaS providers or by software used by the cloud service.
+Action plans are saved in a repository and reused for learning their effects on the service behavior.
+Figure 7 shows how rSYBL facilitates the description of different complex actions that involve complex calls (right-hand side of Figure 7) for a variety of infrastructures and platforms, in order for the rSYBL common user to specify simple elasticity capabilities that hide a lot of complexity.
 Moreover, the rSYBL user (e.g., a cloud service developer) can specify custom actions (e.g., through TOSCA plans) to be executed by the controller as standalone or as part of an elasticity capability.

-In the SYBL strategies, the user can simply specify the elasticity capability name, while the rSYBL controller is in charge with detecting the exact combination of actions necessary, from the ones presented in Table I).
-The table is not meant to be exhaustive, and new actions are continuously developed by cloud providers.
-At infrastructure level for example, recently some of the providers have allowed attaching/detaching disks without the need to restart the corresponding virtual machines
+In the SYBL strategies, the user can simply specify the elasticity capability name, while the rSYBL controller is in charge of detecting the exact combination of actions necessary, from the ones presented in Table I. The table is not meant to be exhaustive, and new actions are continuously developed by cloud providers.
+At the infrastructure level, for example, recently some of the providers have allowed attaching/ detaching disks without the need to restart the corresponding virtual machines (e.g., Flexiant).
+For enforcing platform-level scale-in, we have two options: either focusing on platform-level actions (e.g., leave cluster & remove artifact, remove network